ashketchum98/Smart-Watch-in-C/README.md

 ---
 - ## How to operate:
+    1. Run Pro.c file, make sure all three files are present in same directory.
-    1. Use keys 'a', 's', 'w', 'd' to navigate.
+    2. Use keys 'a', 's', 'w', 'd' to navigate.
-    2. Use Esc Key to terminate.
+    3. Use Esc Key to terminate.

 >Change BGI folder path accordingly.